srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. Navigate back to your Azure portal Dashboard

-#### Task 2: Retire the device from the IoT Hub
+#### Task 2: Deregister the device from the IoT Hub

 Once the enrollment group has been removed from the Device Provisioning Service (DPS), the device registration will still exist within Azure IoT Hub.
-To fully retire the devices, you will need to remove that registration as well.
+To fully deprovision the devices, you will need to remove that registration as well.

 1. Within the Azure portal, on your resource group tile, click **iot-az220-training-_{your-id}_**.